Ever wondered where most of our energy comes from? A significant source is fossil fuels, accounting for about 80% of our energy consumption.

 Per Capita Consumption

 They use more fossil fuels because they have many factories and cars.
 But smaller countries also use fossil fuels.
-Even if they don’t have factories or many cars, they still need power for homes and businesses.
+Even if they don’t have factories or many vehicles, they still need power for homes and businesses.

 So, everyone around the world adds to the demand for fossil fuels.
 This means we all play a part in what happens to our planet.